mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 This potent artefact was devised by a race with no psionic abilities of its own, who feared those of its enemies.
 It is half black, half crimson with narrow slits for the eyes and mouth.
 A tiny gravitic device allows it to float in place.

 A creature trying to use a psionic ability against someone wearing a psi- mask suffers DM-2 to their PSI-related check.
-Anyone – including the wearer of a psi-mask – who tries to use a psionic ability within 10 metres of this artefact suffers DM-1 to any PSI-related check.
+Anyone – including the wearer of a psi-mask – who tries to use a psionic ability within 10 meters of this artefact suffers DM-1 to any PSI-related check.

 #### Exo-bionic Glove